Clemson University: Statistics

 Biography

 James Strom Thurmond Sr. was an American politician who represented South Carolina in the United States Senate from 1954 to 2003.
-Prior to his 48 years as a senator, he served as the 103rd governor of South Carolina from 1947 to 1951.
-Thurmond was a member of the Democratic Party until 1964 when he joined the Republican Party for the remainder of his legislative career.
-He also ran for president in 1948 as the Dixiecrat candidate, receiving over a million votes and winning four states.
+Before his 47 years as a senator, he served as the 103rd governor of South Carolina from 1947 to 1951.
+Thurmond was officially a member of the Democratic Party in the Senate until 1964, when he joined the Republican Party.
+He had earlier run for president in 1948 as the Dixiecrat candidate in opposition to Democratic president Harry Truman, receiving over a million votes and winning four states, and Thurmond endorsed Republican Dwight Eisenhower for president throughout the 1950s.

 All 100 notable alumni